-This letter is to indicate Chester County's endorsement of the Comprehensive Economic Development Strategy (2014) as prepared by the Catawba Economic Development District.
+This letter is to indicate Chester County's concurrence with the Comprehensive Economic Development Strategy (2015) as prepared by the Catawba Economic Development District.

 Chester County continues to deal with high levels of unemployment and low per capita income.
-Past assistance from EDA has helped us plan and implement needed public works and economic development projects.
+Past assistance from the Economic Development Administration (EDA) has helped us plan and implement needed public works and economic development projects.
 EDA's Revolving Loan Fund also has been a very useful resource.
 These efforts have led to important new investments in the County's economy and new employment opportunities.
-The Chester Sewer District is now completing an EDA project to construct a new pump station and force main to serve Guardian Industries who plan to expand their production.
-We are currently working with the Council of Governments to submit an application requesting funding for the GITI Tire facility to be built near Richburg.
+The Chester Sewer District completed an EDA project to construct a new pump station and force main to serve Guardian Industries who have expanded their production.
+Working with the Catawba Regional Council of Governments, EDA funds were recently secured to construct sewer improvements for the GITI Tire facility to be built near Richburg.
 The continued assistance of EDA will enable us to broaden and promote additional economic development in Chester County.